 Continue reading A bug in the hand

-Today’s post comes from Madeline McNabb, a 2017 Discovery Guide at White Lake Provincial Park.
+Today’s post comes from Madeline McNabb, a 2017 Discovery Ranger at White Lake Provincial Park.

 We all dream of turning our passion into a job.